geokels/OpenRefine-archaeology-lesson/_episodes/02-facetingandclustering.md

 # Lesson

-## Text Faceting
+## Faceting and Filtering

-## Facets
 Facets are one of the most useful features of OpenRefine and can help both get an overview of the data in a project as well as helping you bring more consistency to the data.

 A 'Facet' groups all the values that appear in a column, and then allow you to filter the data by these values and edit values across many records at the same time.
+The facet information always appears in the left hand panel in the OpenRefine interface.

+## Text Facets

 The simplest type of Facet is called a 'Text facet'.
 This simply groups all the text values in a column and lists each value with the number of records it appears in.
-The facet information always appears in the left hand panel in the OpenRefine interface.

 To create a Text Facet for a column, click on the drop down menu at the top of the publisher column and choose `Facet -> Text Facet`.
 The facet will then appear in the left hand panel.

-The facet consists of a list of values used in the data.
+This facet consists of a list of values used in the data.
 You can filter the data displayed by clicking on one of these headings.

 You can include multiple values from the facet in a filter at one time by using the `Include` option which appears when you put your mouse over a value in the Facet.